Skip to main content

 Delegation and Permissions

 ANIP separates authentication from authorization, and makes both explicit.
-Instead of treating bearer tokens as opaque blobs, ANIP uses structured delegation — a chain of authority from human to agent to service, with explicit scopes, budgets, and purpose constraints at each link.
+Instead of treating bearer tokens as opaque blobs, ANIP uses structured delegation: a chain of authority from human to agent to service, with explicit scopes, budgets, capability binding, purpose constraints, and approval continuations.

 How delegation works